...

 Hi (insert name)

-Express gratitude: I am grateful that you took out time to attend today’s program.
-(Includegratitude for any other sacrifice they made.
+Express gratitude: I am grateful you took the time to attend today’s program.
+(Include gratitude for any other sacrifice they made.

 Here is a quick recap (___)